lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
-- This repo is to backup the Pytorch implementation for our MTCL for hepatic vessel segmentation.
+- Pytorch implementation for our Mean-Teacher-Assisted Confident Learning (MTCL) for hepatic vessel segmentation.
 - Related paper was submitted to MICCAI 2021, crossed fingers!
 - We will arrange the codes to release if the paper is accepted.